 1. Selection Meeting

 a.
-The members of the standing committees shall be elected by a quorum of Connecticut’s National Convention delegates, at a meeting to be held on June 17, 2020.
+The members of the standing committees shall be elected by a quorum of Connecticut’s National Convention delegates, at a virtual meeting to be held on August 13, 2020.
 (Call VII.B.1)

 b.
 All members of the delegation shall receive adequate notice of the time, date and place of the meeting to select the standing committee members.
 (Call VII.B.1)